pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

     * partion0.pt - test node indices for partition0
     * partion0.pt - test node indices for partition1

-In case of a heterogenous graph partition, in main paritition foler node and edge maps, become a collection of ``.pt`` files separated for each node and edge type, i.e. :
+In case of a heterogenous graph partition, in main paritition folder node and edge maps, become a collection of ``.pt`` files separated for each node and edge type, i.e. :

 * ogbn-mag-partitions:
     * edge-map: